-Would Local councils be working together for the South East Wales Adoption Service and how did the Strategic Director see that partnership developing?
+A committee member asked whether local councils would be working together for the South East Wales Adoption Service and how did the Strategic Director see that partnership developing.

 - The Strategic Director confirmed that Newport fell under the Gwent consortia, which was managed in Blaenau and staffed in Torfaen.
 The Strategic Director noted that all five councils in the Gwent consortia paid into the programme, and when it was created, the budget creation was convoluted as the local authorities put all of their existing adoption budgets into it which has now been recognised as unfair.
 The Strategic Director highlighted that the service had been successful as fewer children were placed for adoption outside of Gwent, and while it was still challenging with some placements, the support offered was fantastic.